Isometry groups and mapping class groups of spherical 3-orbifolds: Introduction

 \subsection{Organization of the paper}

 In Section \ref{sec spherical 3-orbifolds}, we explain the algebraic classification of finite subgroups of $\SO(4)$ up to conjugacy, and we give an introduction of two- and three-dimensional orbifolds, with special attention to the spherical case.
 In Section \ref{sec isometry group}, we compute the isometry group of spherical $3$-orbifolds, by first computing the subgroup of orientation-preserving isometries and then the full isometry group.
 The results are reported in Tables \ref{tableisometry}, \ref{tableisometryexceptions} and \ref{tableisometryreversing}.
-In Section \ref{sec fibrations} we discuss the Seifert fibrations for spherical orbifolds and in Table \ref{topolino} we describe the action of the isometry group on the base $2$-orbifolds of the fibrations.
-Finally, in Section \ref{sec gen smale} we prove the $\pi_0$-part of the Generalized Smale Conjecture for spherical orbifolds.
+Finally, in Section \ref{sec gen smale} we prove the $\pi_0$-part of the Generalized Smale Conjecture for spherical orbifolds, {{after introducing the necessary background on Seifert fibrations.}}